Lynx Baltimore Clipper Schooner – Mantua Panart kit

 A square topsail American schooner, the Lynx was launched from the Baltimore dockyards in the early 19th century.
 Her commission was dated less than a month after the declaration war, on July 14th 1812.
 Built by Thomas Kemp to attack enemy merchant ships, she carried six 12-pounders and a crew of forty men.
 She took part in the Great Lakes Battle in 1812 and was captured by Sir John Warren’s squadron at the Rappahnnock river on 13th.
 April 1813.
 Lynx is a classic example of the Baltimore Clipper type.

-The Panart kit features the following: A double plank on frame construction, building plans with general details English instructions, walnut and lime planking, wooden masts and spars, brass and walnut fittings, rigging cord and silk flag.
+The Panart wooden model ship kit features a double plank-on-bulkhead construction, building plans with general details in English, walnut and lime wood planking, wooden masts and spars, brass and walnut fittings, rigging cord and silk flag.
 All sheet ply sections are laser cut for accuracy.

 There are no reviews yet.